Postdoctoral Fellow Position in the Department of Psychiatry and Behavioral Neurobiology at the University of Alabama at Birmingham (UAB)

 - The ideal postdoctoral candidate will be dedicated to basic research with strong analytical and communication skills.
 The fellow is expected to collaborate with colleagues inside and outside the laboratory.

-This person will perform behavioral assays, neurochemical assays including in vivo microdialysis, circuit mapping, and in vivo calcium imaging with a miniature epifluorescence microscope in conjunction with optogenetic/chemogenetic manipulation in the neurobiology and neuroendocrinology of parenting, emotional, motivational, and social behaviors.
+This person will perform behavioral assays, circuit mapping, electrophysiology, in vivo microdialysis, and in vivo calcium imaging with a miniature epifluorescence microscope in conjunction with optogenetic/chemogenetic manipulation in the neurobiology and neuroendocrinology of parenting, emotional, motivational, and social behaviors.
 One of our projects is currently supported by a 5-year R01 research grant from the National Institute of Mental Health to understand the role of adolescent stress in postpartum mood and cognition.

-Salary is commensurate with the UAB guideline for Postdoctoral researchers.
+Salary is commensurate with the NIH and UAB guidelines for Postdoctoral researchers.
 Coming with fellowship funding is always a plus.

 Interested individuals should contact Minae Niwa, Ph.D. (firstname.lastname@example.org